TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 ## Flexible reduction in matrix rows

 Flexible reduction in matrix rows is a powerful tool for many different matrix operations.
-It is represented by the method `reduceRows` (\ref TNL::Matrices::DenseMatrix::reduceRows,
+It is represented by the method `reduceRows` (\ref TNL::Matrices::DenseMatrixBase::reduceRows,
 \ref TNL::Matrices::SparseMatrix::reduceRows, \ref TNL::Matrices::TridiagonalMatrix::reduceRows, \ref TNL::Matrices::MultidiagonalMatrix::reduceRows, \ref TNL::Matrices::LambdaMatrix::reduceRows) and similar to the method `forElements` it iterates over particular matrix rows.
 However, it performs *flexible parallel reduction* in addition.
 For example, the matrix-vector product can be seen as a reduction of products of matrix elements with the input vector in particular matrix rows.
 The first element of the result vector ios obtained as:

 \f[